SoftwareAG/webmethods-api-gateway-ansible/README.md

 # webmethods-api-gateway-ansible

-A sample project that demonstrates how to use the Ansible roles to install and configure the API Gateway
+A project that demonstrates how to use of [Ansible](https://github.com/ansible/ansible) to install and configure the API Gateway.

+This project makes use of common Ansible roles available at [sagdevops-ansible-roles](https://github.com/SoftwareAG/sagdevops-ansible-roles)

 # Authors

 Fabien Sanglier
 - Emails: [@Software AG](mailto:fabien.sanglier@softwareag.com) // [@Software AG Government Solutions](mailto:fabien.sanglier@softwareaggov.com)
 - Github: